 Tom continued: “Suzanne.
 Bob would like you to go over there this Friday—we’re happy to have you take the day off—and meet with him and a few other folks and especially Marc Diamond, the CEO, to see if they can come up with something that’ll make you and them happy.
 He said he doesn’t want to pressure you but that Trallis wants the chance to make its pitch.”

 And on Friday Trallis made its pitch and after talking about with Mary and Betty and especially Kerry, I took a job there.
-My title is vice president of development and basically it amounts to people coming to me from all divisions of the Company to run things past me.
-It’s almost crazy that I get paid for doing it, and the pay is good and my stock options are accumulating.
+My title is vice president of development.
+It amounts to people coming to me from all divisions of the Company to run things past me.
+It is almost crazy that I get paid for doing it, and the pay is good and my stock options are accumulating.

 All of which explains why I never went back to school and why I was in my Trallis office when Kerry called.